Theft Attorney in Kansas City, Missouri

 At The Alsobrook Law Firm, I serve clients in the greater Kansas City area as well as throughout Missouri and Kansas.

-According to Missouri Code §570.030, an individual can be accused of theft if they have taken another person's property with the intent to deprive the owner, either without consent or by deceit or coercion.
+According to Missouri Code §570.030, someone can be charged with theft if they have taken someone else's property with the intent to deprive the owner, either without consent or by deceit or coercion.

 Misdemeanor vs. Felony Theft